Top 8 resources to learn React and JavaScript

 It goes through details you wouldn’t have a problem finding inside React documentation in an obvious way.
 It also goes through Hooks, composition patterns, testing, performance, and context API.

-It’s quite pricey, but if you have to buy only one course, I would definitely recommend this one.
+It’s quite pricey, but I recommend it if you have to buy only one course.

-Testing JavaScript by Kent C. Dodds is an online course that is concentrated on topics like JEST, mocking, React Testing Library (authored by - guess who?
+Testing JavaScript by Kent C. Dodds is an online course on topics like JEST, mocking, React Testing Library (authored by - guess who?
 Kent C. Dodds himself), and Cypress.

-Basically - everything which is “HOT” in the JavaScript testing world.
-The course explains the philosophy between different testing types and helps you start writing your test straight away.
+Basically - it is everything that is “HOT” in the JavaScript testing world.
+The course explains the philosophy between different testing types and helps you start writing your test immediately.

 Codecademy